raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-+ Open the code editor.
 Currently in the `say`{:class="block3looks"} block "Type your message here" is written.
 Delete this message and type in your own message.

-+ Choose the language you want to translate your message in to.
-It's currently set to Arabic.
-There are 40 languages in Scratch to choose from!

 ```blocks3
 when flag clicked